feiin/ploto/README.md

 A go Library for scan database/sql rows to struct、slice、other types.
 And it support multiple databases connection management

-It's not an ORM. works with `database/sql`
+extensions to golang's database/sql with `database/sql`

 ## 功能